SHAP values via sparse Fourier representation: Relevant work

 As pointed out by \citet{ pmlr-v108-janzing20a} the difference between these definitions can be better viewed with the lens of causality \citep{pearl2009causality}.
 Roughly speaking ``observational'' SHAP tells us about how influential a feature is to the prediction of the predictor if it goes from the state of being unobserved to observed. ``Interventional'' SHAP is \emph{causal} and tells us how influential a feature is if we were to reach in (through a process called an intervention) and change that feature in order to change the prediction.
 Put into the context of credit scores and loan approvals, ``observational'' SHAP will provide us with important features which are ``observed'' by the predictor and hence are influential in predicting if a particular loan request will be rejected or approved.
 Interventional SHAP would tell us which feature we could change or ``intervene'' in order to change the outcome of the loan request.

-The original (ML) SHAP paper \citep{lundberg2017unified} proposes ``observational'' SHAP as the correct notion of SHAP. \citet{van2021tractability, arenas2021tractability} provide intractability results for observational SHAP in a variety of simple distributional assumptions on the data and simple predictors $f$.
-This has lead to many attempts to \emph{approximate} observational SHAP values \citep{lundberg2020local, covert2020improving, aas2021explaining, kwon2021efficient, sundararajan2020many}.
+The original (ML) SHAP paper \citep{lundberg2017unified} proposes ``observational'' (conditional) SHAP as the correct notion of SHAP. \citet{van2021tractability, arenas2021tractability} provide intractability results for observational SHAP in a variety of simple distributional assumptions on the data and simple predictors $f$.
+This line of research on observational SHAP has been extended in subsequent work, which provides computational theoretical results on the hardness of computing observational SHAP values for various classes of predictors and data distribution assumptions. \citep{huang2024updates, marzouk2024markovian, marzouk2025many}.
+The definition of SHAP in the original work of \citep{lundberg2017unified} has also lead to many attempts to \emph{approximate} observational SHAP values \citep{lundberg2020local, covert2020improving, aas2021explaining, kwon2021efficient, sundararajan2020many}.
 It is interesting to note that the version of ``Kernel''-SHAP in \citet{lundberg2017unified} is also an approximation for observational SHAP values that ends up coinciding precisely with interventional SHAP values, which explains a lot of the confusion in the community. \citet{ pmlr-v108-janzing20a} boldly claims that researchers should stop the pursuit of approximations to ``observation'' SHAP values as it lacks certain properties, for example, sensitivity i.e. the SHAP value of a feature can be non-zero while the predictor $f$ has no dependence on that feature.
 This phenomenon happens because when features are correlated, the presence of a feature can provide information about other features that the predictor does depend on.
 This does \emph{not} happen in interventional SHAP.
 Finally, \citet{chen2020true} argues that both SHAP definitions are worthy of pursuit.
 They emphasize that the interventional framework provides explanations that are more ``true to the model'', and the observational approach's explanations are more ``true to the data''.